Shares vs options: what’s the difference?

 If you plan to give options to hundreds or thousands of customers or influencers, you’ll want to only allow them to exercise their options at certain specific times – read on for more on this.

-There are a couple of ways to structure a vesting schedule when you give options to a customer or influencer:
+There are many ways to structure a vesting schedule when you give options to a customer or influencer, for example:

-You might also want to set a time limit within which the customer/influencer has to exercise their options before they lapse, so you’re not on the hook if the customer/influencer tries to exercise the options years down the line.
+You might want to set a time limit within which the customer/influencer has to exercise their options before they lapse… though if the company is deciding when the options can be exercised that may cover this.

 If you’ve done a funding round, chances are that any prospective shareholders first need to sign the company’s shareholders agreement.
-If this is the case, and if you want your customers/influencers to be bound by (and privy to) your shareholders’ agreement, it’s important that the option grant includes a condition that the customer/influencer can’t exercise the option unless they sign a so-called deed of adherence before they get the shares.
+If this is the case, and if you want your customers/influencers to be bound by (and privy to) your shareholders’ agreement, it’s important that the option grant includes a condition that they can’t exercise their options unless they sign a so-called deed of adherence before they get the shares.

-If there are any other documents that you need the customer/influencer to sign (e.g. for taxation or compliance reasons) you should mention those in the option grant.
+If there are any other documents that you need them to sign (e.g. for taxation or compliance reasons) you should mention those in the option grant.

 The use cases we’ve seen are companies that want to give options to hundreds or even thousands of customers or influencers.